zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/water_molecule.svg" caption="*Figure N: Linear plot of the intensity of light scattered by a water droplet of size \\(x = 0.00144\\) (solid line).
 The vertical and the horizontal intensities are plotted using the dashed and the dotted lines, respectfully.*" >}}

-The resulting distribution of scattered light is symmetric with respect to the vertical plane containing the incident electric field vector; and it is, of course, also symmetric around the direction of propagation of the incident light (from left to right).
+The resulting distribution of scattered light is symmetric with respect to the vertical plane containing the incident electric field vector; and it is, of course, also symmetric around the direction of propagation of the incident light (pointing from left to right).
 At the same time, while the horizontal component is isotropic, the value of the vertical component is 0 at the angle of 90 degrees.
 Comparison with the plots of the polar functions (Fig. N and M) shows that only the functions of the first order are present, indicating that the intensity of molecular scattering is dominated by the contribution of first electric partial wave, with the molecule acting as an electric dipole.

-Once the size of the droplet approaches the wavelength of the incident light (\\(x \to 1\\)), the Mie effect becomes apparent: both the horizontal and the vertical components begin to compress and shift towards the forward direction.
+Once the size of the droplet approaches the wavelength of the incident light \\((x \to 1)\\), the Mie effect becomes apparent: both the horizontal and the vertical components begin to compress and shift towards the forward direction.

 {{< figure src="/img/water_x1.svg" caption="*Figure N: Linear plot of the intensity of light scattered by a water droplet of size \\(x = 1\\) (solid line).
 The vertical and the horizontal intensities are plotted using the dashed and the dotted lines, respectfully.*" >}}